Snake4life/capturebate-node/README.md

-CaptureBate
+capturebate-node
 ==========

-CaptureBate lets you follow and archive your favorite models shows on chaturbate.com
+capturebate-node lets you follow and archive your favorite models' shows on chaturbate.com

 Requirements
 ==========